YKW-Modding/yo-docs/modding-resources/conds.md

 ---

 This page is a list of Conds (Conditions) and the game they were discovered (Most conds usually work between games; so using others *should be fine*):
-* Note: Some conds are customisable in that case the raw bytes will be linked, use a website like [this](a) to convert it to base64.
+* Note: Some conds are customisable, in that case the raw bytes will be linked, use a website like [this](https://cryptii.com/pipes/hex-to-base64) to convert it to base64.
 * `0` - Always True.
 (Global)
   * `1` - Used in place of a Cond in certain situations.
 (Yo-kai Watch 2)
 * `AAAAAA8FNRCxQJYAAQAyAAAAAXg=` - Main Story Completion (Yo-kai Watch 2).
 Obtained from Jungle Hunter (`shop_shopT001_0.01n.cfg.bin`)